aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7777395"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 In this visualization, I used the stacked bar chart from flourish.
 While exploring different options, I realized that I could add a multi select series filter - to show the 2017 GDP ranking, 2030 GDP ranking, individually and together.
 This is something that I had not originally thought of, but I think it adds to the message.
 I am using the Y axis to show the countries and the X axis to show the GDP value in trillions.
+The first bar for each country is the 2030 projection value while the second one is the

 There were a couple of things that I was unable to achieve with flourish.
 One was adding a color category by region.
 I added another column for region in the existing data but could not find the category option under stacked bar chart.
 So one idea that I could not represent in the final visualization was grouping the countries into - Asia, Eurasia, Europe, North America and South America.
 My main reason for this was to show how many Asian countries would be dominating the global GDP in 2030.
 The other thing that I couldn't figure out was how to make the projection year 2030 - a dashed line in flourish.
 If that were possible, I would have added a legend for 2017 (Solid line) and 2030 (Dashed line).